danionescu0/robot-camera-platform/README.md

-**2. The second usecase is a object following robot** The robot will follow an object of a specific color color and size threshold.
+**2. The second usecase is a object/face following robot** The robot will follow an object of a specific color color and size threshold.

 A demo video is available on [youtube](https://youtu.be/z9qLmHRMCZY)

-First install dependencies using pip:
+First install dependencies using pip, the installation process will be quite slow

 ````
 sudo pip3 install -r /home/pi/robot-camera-platform/navigation/requirements.txt
 ````